esxr/local_llms_rag_solution/README.md

 ## Introduction

-Previously we locally hosted LLMs using [Ollama](https://ollama.ai), and interacted with them in a ChatGPT like interface using [Ollama Web UI](https://github.com/ollama-webui/ollama-webui) also hosted locally.
-This video continues that journey.
+In one of my [YouTube videos](https://youtu.be/4Rl2r9JV-6Q), I locally hosted LLMs using [Ollama](https://ollama.ai), and interacted with them in a ChatGPT like interface using [Ollama Web UI](https://github.com/ollama-webui/ollama-webui) also hosted locally.
+This continues that journey.
 Here, I build a solution using a locally hosted LLM and [LangChain](https://langchain.com) (the most popular framework for building LLM solutions).

+The Youtube video for the same is available [here](https://youtu.be/7S73a_XuTdg)

 ## Motivation

 I love the built-in SpotLight on Mac.
 It indexes my documents and allows me to search for keywords and find relevant documents.
 In a lot of cases, I am not looking for a document, I am looking for answers to my questions that I know are somewhere there in my documents.

 LLMs are good at answering questions.
 But they don't have my documents.
 So I want to build a solution that retrieves relevant documents using Spotlight, and then passes them to LLM to generate answers to my questions.
 Such technique where we first retrieve information from a database or corpus, and then pass it on to an LLM to generate a response is also referred to as a **Retrieval Augmented Generation** solution.
 Since we'll do everything local, let's call this **Local RAG**.

 ## Setup
 Let's begin by creating a python environment.
 Let me use conda for this.